- In 2021, UK trade (exports + imports) was £1.3 trillion with deficit of £29 billion:

 - 20 with EPAs pending

-Please see Appendix K for details of EU trade agreements and those for which the UK has negotiated replacements.
+Please see Appendix K for more details of these EU trade agreements.

-Also, there are 5 countries in live negotiations with the EU: 4 for FTAs – Australia, Indonesia, New Zealand, Philippines – and China for an investment partnership.
-There are a further 24 countries with suspended or paused negotiations including the TTIP with the US and FTAs with India, Malaysia, Thailand and the Gulf Cooperation Council states (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates).
+In addition, there were 5 countries in live negotiations with the EU: 4 for FTAs – Australia, Indonesia, New Zealand, Philippines – and China for an investment partnership.
+There were a further 24 countries with suspended or paused negotiations including the TTIP with the US and FTAs with India, Malaysia, Thailand and the Gulf Cooperation Council states (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates).

 Generalised Scheme of Preferences

-In addition to the deals discussed above, the EU’s Generalised Scheme of Preferences removes import duties from products coming into the EU market from vulnerable developing countries.
-This helps developing countries to alleviate poverty and create jobs based on international values and principles, including labour and human rights.
-About a dozen other countries have GSP mechanisms in place (now, including the UK).
-The UK has created its own GSP framework to replicate the EU framework, which is good news for developing countries that export to the UK.
+In addition, the EU’s Generalised Scheme of Preferences removed import duties from products from 70 vulnerable developing countries.
+The aim of GSP is to help developing countries alleviate poverty and create jobs respecting labour and human rights.
+About a dozen other countries have GSP mechanisms in place.
+The UK has created its own GSP framework to replicate the EU framework.

 - Standard GSP for low and lower-middle income countries.
 This means a partial or full removal of customs duties on about two-thirds of tariff lines – (14 countries, excluding Vietnam).

 - GSP+: the special incentive arrangement for sustainable development and good governance.
 It reduces the tariffs on these tariff lines to 0% for vulnerable low and lower-middle income countries that implement 27 international conventions related to human rights, labour rights, protection of the environment and good governance – (8 countries).